-(http://psvchology.usf.edu/policies/forms/DissertationDefenseAnnouncementTemplate.docx) and Successful Defense form (http://www.cas.usf.edu/gus/data/Successful DefenseForm.doc), which are also required.
-These forms must be submitted to Laura Pierce (PCD4114A) ready to send to the college at least 21⁄2 weeks prior to the defense.
-All committee members must sign the Request form (indicating their agreement that the dissertation is ready to defend), so members should receive the dissertation at least four weeks prior to the scheduled defense.
-The dissertation must be submitted to the committee in hard copy, not electronically (unless the committee indicates otherwise), but it may be submitted with 1 1⁄2 spacing and copied back-to-back.
 The final oral examination is the student's defense of the written dissertation before the committee.
 It meets the examination requirements of the University.
 The oral examination may cover any appropriate material.
 Anyone may attend the examination, but only committee members may vote on the oral defense.
 It is required that all members of the Doctoral Dissertation Committee be present for the examination unless an absence is approved prior to the defense taking place by the Office of Graduate Studies Dean.
 In the event that one committee member cannot attend in person, participation is permissible via speaker phone, Skype, or video conference.
 A minimum of three members, including the Major Professor (or at least one of the Co-Major Professors) is required to proceed with the defense.
 The outside Defense Chair must attend but does not count as one of the three required members in attendance.
-If an unforeseeable situation arises that would prevent compliance with this requirement, the Major Professor or Doctoral Dissertation Defense Chair should contact the office of Graduate Studies for guidance and approval to proceed with the defense.
-Students should avoid scheduling dissertation defenses during June, July and August.
-Students should take to their defense an extra Successful Defense Form, and the Certificate of Approval Form for Theses and Dissertations since it needs all of the committee members' signatures.
-It is part of the Office of Graduate Studies' final manuscript submission process, and is available on their ETD website.
+If an unforeseeable situation arises that would prevent compliance with this requirement, the Major Professor or Doctoral Dissertation Defense Chair should contact the Office of Graduate Studies for guidance and approval to proceed with the defense.
+Students should take to their defense an extra Successful Defense Form, and the Certificate of Approval Form for Theses and Dissertations as these need all of the committee members' signatures.
+The Certificate of Approval form is part of the Office of Graduate Studies' final manuscript submission process, and is available on their ETD website.
 After the defense, the signed Successful Defense Form should be submitted to Laura Pierce, PCD4114A, or put into her mailbox.